lkellar/kahoot/README.md

 # Kahoot Keyboard Shortcuts
-A nifty way to play kahoot without moving your hands.
+Add custom keyboard shortcuts to Kahoot.
+Bind specific keys to shapes and answer faster without having to move the mouse.

 ## Installation

-The easiest way to install is via the [Firefox Addons Store](https://addons.mozilla.org/en-US/firefox/addon/kahoot-keyboard-shortcuts/).
+The easiest way to install is via the [Firefox Addons Store](https://addons.mozilla.org/en-US/firefox/addon/kahoot-keyboard-shortcuts/) or the [Mac App Store](https://apps.apple.com/us/app/id1534465095) for Safari.

 If you want to install from source, just clone the git repo, and add the extension as a temporary addon.
 Information on how to do this [can be found on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

+The repo for the Safari version is available at [katzrkool/kahoot-safari](https://github.com/katzrkool/kahoot-safari).

 ## Usage
 By default, the shortcuts are mapped to